bennyistanto/climate-data-application/README.md

 Calculate the number of rain days based on the threshold and calculate the count of the most recent days since a rain day or the most recent consecutive string of days that meet the threshold criteria is summed.

-Threshold criteria: 1, 2.5, 5, 10 and 20 milimeters of rainfall
+Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day

 ```
 IF previousCDD == null THEN previousCDD == 0